 Food waste is a major issue within the restaurant industry, and one that all restaurants should be considering when it comes to the day-to-day running of their business.

 An ePOS with advanced inventory management tools lets restaurateurs adjust their food stock according to demand.
-With advanced inventory, you can plan ahead only purchasing the right quantities based on the number of diners per shift and the given time period.
+Restaurant owners and managers can then plan ahead, only purchasing the right quantities based on the number of diners per shift and the given time period.
 With an automatic replenishment tool, restaurateurs don’t have to worry about manually managing their inventory.

 Forecasting as a form of artificial intelligence is another powerful tool in the mission towards reducing food waste.
 A digital inventory solution uses past sales data to establish an optimal forecasted stock level, drastically reducing the risk of food going to waste.
-As a result, restaurateurs order only what they need, lose less money, and preserve their margins.
+As a result, restaurateurs only order what they need to reduce their throw-away rate, lose less money, and preserve their margins.

-AI and machine learning can help restaurant owners properly manage their restaurant inventory by arming them with the facts they need to make data-led decisions.
+AI-powered management tools can help restaurant owners effectively manage their restaurant inventory by arming them with the facts they need to make data-led decisions.

 How to reach new customers using AI

-For restaurants using social media as a form of marketing, this technology gives you the chance to have your content surfaced to people that might not know about your brand.
+For restaurants using social media as a form of marketing, this technology gives you the chance to have your content surfaced to people that might not know about your brand yet.

 From a paid social media perspective, artificial intelligence gives you the opportunity to create highly targeted ads based on a user’s demographic and behaviour.
 These technological tools optimise your ads for you, ensuring you have the best chance of reaching new – and relevant – customers for your restaurant.